 Well, I now have 3 sets of fake Sony’s that I can reuse for my own diy projects, I might buy some drivers and have some fun.

 Note: All Sony images used in this post are informative only, I have no connection with Sony and will remove the images if Sony requests it.
 Given the fact this post helps users find original Sony earphones, I hope such a request isn’t necessary.

 Note 2: I only buy my MH755’s from Konoya, so don’t ask me if there are any more trustworthy stores in the wild.
 I tend to be a faithful client so I really don’t search anymore.

 Note 3: The shop I recommend is selling MH75x products at a higher price, this is normal because their stock is probably reaching the end, some cheapstake anon complained about this in the comments and I replied to him.
-Everyone do me a favour if you have nothing constructive to add then don’t comment, I moderate the comments on my house and they will not be posted.
+Everyone do me a favor if you have nothing constructive to add then don’t comment, I moderate the comments on my house, and they will not be posted.
 Have nice day.

 PS: Anon go fuck yourself!
 My house my rules.

 Also, don’t ask me to link to your store, I won’t!